oc-cs170/feed-me/FeedMe.md

 	-lettuce(20)
 	-chicken(50)

-4. If you die, restart at bottom and metor remians at the spot where you died.
+4. If you die you restart at the level you are at.
-	(Retain points until 3 lives up)
 5. When giant is reached, move onto next level if and only if food metor is 100% full.
 6. If giant is reached and food metor isn't full then you lose and are eaten by giant.
+7. Fixed height once you are within the giant screen stops scrolling.
+8. Start on the ground/grass screen starts moving when you want to move to the platform.
+Once you reach first platform screen starts moving.
+9. You are required to jump and stear at the same time (like Mario).
+10. Line meter on side of the screen to show where you are at respect to the giant.
+11. Each level is randomized.
+12. Background is different to show differences between level and level titles.
+Change color of plates.
+13. Some plates break, bounce, float/move.
+Level 3 Wind gusts.

 Play by Play
 ------------